 A regular employee may be placed on disciplinary suspension, demoted, or dismissed for unsatisfactory job performance, if after following the procedure outlined below, the employee's job performance is still deemed to be unsatisfactory.
-All cases of disciplinary suspension, demotion, or dismissal must be approved by the City Manager prior to giving final notice to the employee.
+All cases of disciplinary suspension, demotion, or dismissal must be recommended by the immediate supervisor and/or approved by the Department Head and Director of Human Resources.
+If any employee files a Grievance Hearing the final decision will be made by the City Manager.